 Home Affairs recommends that employers should check the VEVO service or request a VEVO email every three months as evidence that the employer regularly took steps to confirm the employee's permission to work.
 This should occur with any employee holding a temporary visa, such as a Working Holiday Visa, partner visa, student visa or Bridging Visa.

 Information about the VEVO service is available from the Home Affairs webpage titled: Visa Entitlement Verification Online (VEVO).

 School councils and managers must pay the sponsorship and nomination application fees associated with the sponsorship arrangement.
 The overseas worker is responsible for the payment of the visa application fees.

 Procedures & Forms

-For further assistance with matters relating to engaging an overseas worker principals/managers should contact the Legal Division in the Department by email
+For further assistance with matters relating to engaging an overseas worker in a school-based position, principals should contact the Legal Division in the Department by email to

 email@example.com or telephone (03) 9637 3146.